chanzo/script-launcher/src/README.md

 * LAUNCH_NORMAL
 * LAUNCH_RED
 * LAUNCH_YELLOW
+* Use "echo" or "" the output a blank line.
 * Use "--" to generate a line with the width of the terminal
+* Use "|| true" at the end of a line to suppress errors.
+* Use "#" to disable execution.

+Run `npm start build-stuff` to use this example.
 ```JSON
 {
   "scripts": {